VOLTTRON/volttron/docs/source/introduction/platform-install.rst

 .. note::

-    common-name must be unique and the general convention is to use `<voltttron instance name>-root-ca`.
+    common-name must be unique and the general convention is to use `<volttron instance name>-root-ca`.

 Running the above command without the optional configuration file parameter will cause the user user to be prompted for all the required data in the command prompt. "vcfg" will use that data to generate a rabbitmq_config.yml file in the